tkhq/docs/docs/FAQ.md

 Typically we recommend that you create "test" organizations to test the API and functionality freely.
 When you are ready to go to production, use a "main" organization used for production only.

 To do this you can use email aliases: if `firstname@domain.com` is your email, you can sign up for a new Turnkey organization with `firstname+test@domain.com` to have a test playground.

-Reach out (<help@turnkey.com>) if you need many test organizations or if you have specific question, our team is happy to help you get set up!
+If you need many test organizations or if you have specific questions, our team is happy to help you get set up.

 ### Why do you require a public / private key pair to access Turnkey API?